Djalu Gurruwiwi

-Djalu Gurruwiwi, also written Djalu (c.
-1935 – 12 May 2022), was a Yolngu man from Arnhem Land in northern Australia, known worldwide for his skill as a player, maker and spiritual keeper of the yiḏaki (didgeridoo).
-He was also a respected artist, with works in several galleries.
+Djalu Gurruwiwi, written Djalu (c.
+1935 – 12 May 2022), was a Yolngu musician, artist, and leader from Arnhem Land in the Northern Territory of Australia.
+He was globally recognised for his acquired skill as a player, maker, and spiritual keeper of the yiḏaki (also known as didgeridoo).
+As a respected artist with many of his works in several galleries, he aimed to spread his culture and traditions past his own community and onto the global stage.